David Sánchez (tennis)

-David Sánchez Muñoz (/es/; born 20 April 1978) is a retired Spanish tennis player.
-He turned professional in 1997.
-In 2003 he won both the Open Romania and the Movistar Open.
+David Sánchez Muñoz (/es/; born 20 April 1978) is a Spanish tennis coach and a former professional player.
 He reached his career high singles ranking of World No. 41 on 24 February 2003.

+Career

 During his third round run at the 2001 French Open, Sánchez defeated the previous year's finalist Magnus Norman and former champion Carlos Moyá in five sets, and took a set off Roger Federer.

+In 2003 he won both the Open Romania and the Movistar Open.